376 – Amount for a severe and prolonged impairment in mental or physical functions

 Similarly, you cannot claim the impairment amount on line 376 if the fees paid for your full-time residence in a nursing home have already been used to calculate a tax credit for medical expenses in your or someone else's income tax return, unless:

 - a receipt issued by the nursing home specifically shows an amount for the remuneration paid to a full-time attendant;

 - the amount for the remuneration paid to a full-time attendant is $10,000 or less; and

 - only the portion of the residence fees specifically relating to the remuneration of the attendant is included in the medical expenses.

-For more information, consult the brochure Tax Benefits and Persons with Disabilities (IN-132-V).
+For more information, see brochure IN-132-V, Tax Benefits and Persons with Disabilities.